TonyZhanghm/DSC180B_Genome_01/README.md

 To run the project step by step: `python run.py` with following flags:
 `get_data`: download the raw data/ tools needed and store them in `data/`.
 `filter`: filter the dataset with [PLINK 1.9](https://www.cog-genomics.org/plink/).
 The specific parameter choices could be found in the paper.
 `pca`: run principal component analysis with [PLINK 1.9](https://www.cog-genomics.org/plink/).
-`plot_pca`: plot first 5 principal components and store the result in `data/output/` `plot_eigenval`: plot the scree plot.
+`plot_pca`: plot first 5 principal components and store the result in `data/output/`.
+`plot_eigenval`: plot the scree plot.
 `logistic`: run the association test with logistic regression.
 `manhattan`: plot the manhattan plot with [bioinfokit](https://reneshbedre.github.io//blog/howtoinstall.html).
 `regional`: plot regional plots for the nine genes.
-`qqplot`: plot a qqplot on the test result
+`qqplot`: plot a qqplot on the test result.
 `meta`: run metal analysis with [METAL](https://genome.sph.umich.edu/wiki/METAL_Documentation).

 ## Checkpoint-1
 - Request data from source: UK Biobank and NIAGADS